Bob Barr: Libertarian Party

 On December 12, 2006, Barr became a regional representative on the Libertarian National Committee, representing the Party's Southeast Region.
 Barr said: "I'm happy to announce that I am now a proud, card-carrying Libertarian who is committed to helping elect leaders who will strive for smaller government, lower taxes and abundant individual freedom."

 Marijuana Policy Project

 In Congress, Barr's strong stance against medical marijuana put him at odds with marijuana policy reformers such as the Marijuana Policy Project (MPP).
 Despite this historic antagonism, in March 2007, Barr reversed his stance on medical marijuana and began lobbying on behalf of MPP.
-This new partnership saw Barr working to repeal his very own "Barr Amendment" – the amendment that overturned a voter-approved medical marijuana initiative in Washington, D.C. and bars consideration of similar initiatives.
+This new partnership saw Barr working to repeal his very own "Barr Amendment" – the amendment that overturned a voter-approved medical marijuana initiative in Washington, D.C., and bars consideration of similar initiatives.

-Barr has been careful to note that he isn't pro-drug, but rather against government intrusion.
-In interviews he has expressed the nuanced position of simultaneously opposing legalization, yet advocating the federalist ideals of State legislation and enforcement over Federal control.
+Barr has been careful to state that he isn't pro-drug, but rather against government intrusion.

 Barr's reversal on drug policy surprised many, particularly MPP.
 His new-found appreciation for harm reduction was heartily welcomed: